No Free Passes: George Carlin Was An Equal Opportunity Offender

 Shortly after arriving in sunny California, the pair landed some gigs and recorded their one and only album entitled, Burns and Carlin at the Playboy Club Tonight.

 Although Carlin and Burns would part ways (professionally) not long after they hit California, they remained close, personal friends.
 George Carlin went on to forge his own way in entertainment history and this turned out to be no mistake.
 The 1960s proved to have been a very successful decade for the pop culture icon.

 Carlin began accepting invitations to appear on popular variety shows including, The Tonight Show; even serving as guest host at times.

-After this initial exposure, George Carlin ended up being in high demand on many popular late-night television programs in the '60s performing some of his most infamous skits including the ones below:
+After this initial exposure, George Carlin ended up being in high demand on many popular late-night television programs in the '60s performing some of his most infamous skits.
+A few highlights:

 The “Seven Dirty Words” bit was one of Carlin’s most notable routines.
-The skit listed the 7 most offensive words, at the time, that couldn’t and/or shouldn't be broadcast on public television.
+The skit listed the seven most offensive words, at the time, that couldn’t or shouldn't be broadcast on public television.
 This infamous skit actually played a part in a U.S. Supreme Court case in 1978 which supported “Big Brother’s” power to regulate the material able to be broadcast on public airwaves.
 Carlin’s words were offensive to some but just plain reality to others.
-The FCC hated him!
+The FCC hated him for challenging their authority.

 HBO was one of the first cable television channels to air George Carlin’s all too honest brand of comedy.

 George Carlin passed away in 2008 and is no longer with us.
 Whether you loved him, hated him or just couldn't be bothered, he had an extremely notable career while on this earth.
 Many people tend to go with the “status quo” and do what they need to do to get by.
 George Carlin provocatively challenged individuals as well as our American society, as a whole.
 You may not have agreed with him or enjoyed his brand of comedy, but he was true to himself and certainly made his mark.